cncf/techdocs/assessments/0011-keda/keda-analysis.md

 These pages list installing KEDA as a prerequisite.
 Taken together, "Deploying KEDA" and the scenarios in the repo make a complete Getting Started workflow, but they are in two separate places and the scenarios are not findable from the website.

+There are also numerous examples available in the [samples repo](https://github.com/kedacore/samples).

 KEDA does not require documentation for multiple **operating systems**.

 The [Operate](https://keda.sh/docs/2.13/operate/) topic in the TOC provides instructions for using KEDA and the scenarios in the repo provide user instructions.
 However, new users starting on the website might not **know where to go after installation**.
 A more explicit **getting started workflow** would be helpful.